The Glass Passenger: Composition

 The album's title The Glass Passenger is taken from "Hey Hey Hey (We're All Gonna Die)", a track written early in the writing process.
 Ultimately, it was not recorded for the album but appeared on the band's next album People and Things (2011).
 McMahon said it was symbolic of his fragile state in the days leading up to his diagnosis.
 He wanted to avoid writing "the cancer record" as he described it, preferring instead to tackle other themes that had cropped up in his life—the most common being able to find "light in the struggle [of getting through life]".
 The material dealt mainly with the aftermath and recovery from his illness and his new-found perspective on the world.
 Musically, the album's sound has been classed as power pop, with comparisons being made to Ben Folds, and McMahon's piano playing being described as reminiscent of Bruce Hornsby.

 "Crashin" is about suffering from writer's block and being able to get through it.
 The pop rock track "Spinning" has quiet verses; it features McMahon harmonizing with Stacy Clark.
 McMahon was in the post-recovery stage of his treatment dealing with posttraumatic stress and depression.
 One night, he wrote several words on a piece of paper.
 When he woke, he saw the word "Swim"; he viewed it as a sign to pull himself out of his issues.
 "Swim" became the song with which McMahon felt he would overcome his problems.
-"American Love", alongside "Bloodspot", channels new wave with additional keyboards by Patrick Warren, and horn instrumentation by Grooveline Horns.
+"American Love", alongside "Bloodshot", channels new wave with additional keyboards by Patrick Warren, and horn instrumentation by Grooveline Horns.
 McMahon had trouble writing it initially, until he looked through his journal.
 He highlighted phrases written in the preceding six months and wrote verses with these lines in them.
 They describe a person struggling in a bad situation.
 "What Gets You Off" is about the recovery of McMahon's libido.
 "Suicide Blonde" features new wave-style guitar parts, alongside McMahon, Wirt and Anderson playing kazoos, and Sullivan using a talk box.
 "Annie Use Your Telescope" initially lasted for two-and-a-half minutes, until Wirt suggested it be extended.
 It features strings, and Sullivan playing the upright bass.